Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Leicester and are not the council.
 About us

-The Leicester, Leicestershire and Rutland Joint Health Scrutiny Committee is scheduled to meet on Thursday, 30 April 2026.
-The meeting's agenda includes discussions on the decision-making process for St Mary's Birth Centre, an update on Speech and Language Therapy services, and questions regarding local healthcare provision.
+The Leicester, Leicestershire and Rutland Joint Health Scrutiny Committee met on Thursday 30 April 2026 to discuss several key healthcare issues affecting the region.
+The meeting included an update on the decision-making process for the relocation of births from St Mary's Birth Centre, a report on the Speech and Language Therapy Service, and a review of the committee's work programme.

 Update on St Mary's Birth Centre